BlaZeon: Story

 A united space force known as the Imperial Earth Army was launched past the Solar System.
 When the Imperial Earth Army returned, it came armed with large, living robots known as Bio-Cyborgs that it used to dominate and oppress the societies of Earth.
 Players assume the role of a rebel forces pilot who has launched a surprise attack against the oppressive Imperial Earth Army, armed with a recently developed weapon capable of controlling the Bio-Cyborgs.

 Super NES version

-BlaZeon was ported from the arcades to the Super NES.
-However, there were some significant differences between the two:
+BlaZeon was ported from the arcades to the Super NES, but there were some significant differences between the two: